-- Transportation or escorting the individual is not an allowable task under Homemaker services. - The cost of this service is limited to a maximum monthly cap set by the Department or through legislative action. - The service cap is different for agency providers than individual providers, as agency providers are allowed an administrative reimbursement.
+- Transportation or escorting the client is not an allowable task under Homemaker services. - The cost of this service is limited to a maximum monthly cap set by the Department or through legislative action. - The cap is different for agency providers than individual providers as agency providers are allowed an administrative reimbursement.
 This cap may be increased as determined by legislative action.
 The DDPM informs a participant of the service cap. - Homemaker services cannot be authorized on the individual service plan with Residential Habilitation, Independent Habilitation, Family Care Option, or Adult Foster Care. - Homemaker services cannot be furnished or billed at the same time of day as other services that provide direct care to the participant.
-These services include Medicaid State Plan Services, Behavioral Consultation, Parenting Support, Extended Home Health Care, In-Home Supports, Day Habilitation, Prevocational Services, Small Group Employment Supports, Respite, or Individual Employment. - Homemaker services may not duplicate services provided under any other service in the waiver. - The service is limited to additional services not otherwise covered under the state plan, including EPSDT, but - consistent with waiver objectives of avoiding institutionalization.
+These services include Medicaid State Plan Services, Behavioral Consultation, Parenting Support, Extended Home Health Care, In-Home Supports, Day Habilitation, Prevocational Services, Small Group Employment Supports, or Individual Employment. - Homemaker services may not duplicate services provided under any other service in the waiver.